Mohammadfaizal12/Gayanara-Sales-Performance-Analysis/README.md

   />
 </p>

+---

-## Project Deliverables
+# Project Deliverables

 - Interactive Excel Dashboard
+- SQL Analysis
-- PivotTable Analysis
+- Excel PivotTable Analysis
 - PivotChart Visualizations
+- Promotional Performance Analysis
 - Executive Summary
+- Business Insights
-- Business Insights & Recommendations
+- Business Recommendations

+---

-## Executive Summary
+# Executive Summary

-### 3 Key Insights
+## 3 Key Insights

 1. Revenue shows an overall upward trend despite monthly fluctuations.
-2. SALE2024 generated the highest AOV among the analyzed promotional events.
-3. Revenue is concentrated across several key products, brands, categories, and cities.
+2. Promotional orders have an AOV **7.7% lower** than non-promotional orders.
+3. SALE2024 showed the strongest promotional performance, with an AOV of **Rp541,776** and a discount rate of **5.68%**.

-### 3 Recommendations
+## 3 Key Recommendations

-1. Optimize promotional campaigns based on AOV and transaction value.
+1. Continue promotional campaigns selectively based on AOV and discount efficiency.
-2. Prioritize high-performing products and brands.
-3. Reduce cancellation and return rates to minimize potential revenue leakage.
+2. Use SALE2024 as a benchmark for evaluating future promotional campaigns.
+3. Implement A/B testing or control groups to measure true incremental revenue from promotions.

+---

+# Limitations

+The promotional analysis is based on observational transaction data.

+Although the analysis compares promotional and non-promotional orders, it cannot determine whether promotions directly caused additional revenue.

+A customer who purchased using a promotion may have made the purchase even without the discount.

+Therefore, the analysis should be interpreted as a **performance comparison**, not a causal measurement of promotional effectiveness.

+---

-## Conclusion
+# Conclusion

-The Gayanara analysis shows that sales performance is influenced not only by order volume but also by transaction value, product performance, brand contribution, geographic distribution, and promotional campaigns.

-The interactive dashboard provides stakeholders with a concise overview of sales performance and can support data-driven decisions regarding sales strategy, product prioritization, and order management.
+The Gayanara analysis demonstrates how transactional data can be transformed into actionable business insights using SQL and Microsoft Excel.

+The promotional analysis shows that promotional orders did not generate higher AOV overall compared with non-promotional orders.
+However, certain campaigns, particularly SALE2024, demonstrated a more attractive combination of transaction value and discount rate.

+Rather than eliminating promotions entirely, Gayanara should optimize promotional campaigns selectively and use controlled experiments in future campaigns to measure true incremental revenue.

+This project demonstrates an end-to-end analytical workflow:

+**Business Question → Data Preparation → SQL Analysis → Excel Analysis → KPI & Visualization → Business Insight → Recommendation**